Sandy Stone (artist): The Empire Strikes Back: A Posttranssexual Manifesto

-Return to academia
+Graduate school and dissertation

-From 1987 to 1993 Stone was Haraway's student, marking Stone's return to academia.
-At Haraway's suggestion Stone visited University of California, San Diego campus as an exchange student in the newly formed Science Studies program.
-Following a dispute between progressive and conservative faculty factions, Stone was offered a job as Instructor in the Department of Sociology, teaching courses in sociology, anthropology, political science, English, communications, and the experimental program "The Making of the Modern World.", In 1992, she took an appointment as an assistant professor at the University of Texas, Austin.
+At Haraway's suggestion, Stone visited University of California, San Diego campus as an exchange student in the newly formed Science Studies program.
+Following a dispute between progressive and conservative faculty factions, Stone was offered a job as Instructor in the Department of Sociology, teaching courses in sociology, anthropology, political science, English, communications, and the experimental program "The Making of the Modern World."

 Stone received her doctorate in 1993.
-Her dissertation, "Presence", which Haraway supervised, was published in 1996 by MIT Press as The War of Desire and Technology at the Close of the Mechanical Age.
+Her dissertation, "Presence", which Haraway supervised, was published in 1995 by MIT Press as The War of Desire and Technology at the Close of the Mechanical Age.
 Stone described the work as "creat(ing) a discourse which contains all the elements of the original discourse but which is quite different from it ... remember that at heart I am a narrator, a shameless teller of stories."
-In the years following the book's publication, several major social science departments fractured into separate departments along lines that in part came to be drawn by reference to "Desire and Technology" and other, similar publications.
+In the years following the book's publication, several major social science departments fractured into separate departments along lines that in part came to be drawn by reference to Desire and Technology and other, similar publications.

-UT Austin ACTLab
+UT Austin

+In 1992, she took an appointment as an assistant professor at the University of Texas, Austin.
+While professor at UT Austin, she concurrently served as the Wolfgang Kohler Professor of Media and Performance at the European Graduate School EGS, a senior artist at the Banff Centre, and Humanities Research Institute Fellow at the University of California, Irvine.

+ACTLab

 Beginning in 1993, Stone established the New Media program she named ACTLab (Advanced Communication Technologies Laboratory) in the Radio-Television-Film department.
 This work, and research in virtual communities, social software, and novel methods of presenting academic topics, drew wide attention, and contributed to the establishment and legitimation of what is now generally called New Media Art.